Table of contents

 YouTube social listening tools can be used by:

-- Brands to monitor how their products or services are discussed in YouTube videos and comments, track sentiment, and identify recurring topics or emerging issues.
+- Brands – to monitor how their products or services are discussed in YouTube videos and comments, track sentiment, and identify recurring topics or emerging issues.

-Of course, there are dozens of social listening tools that allow you to your monitor YouTube presence and performance.
+Of course, there are dozens of social listening tools that allow you to monitor your YouTube presence and performance.

 Below, you can see the comparison of three powerful ones.

-| Tool | Key Features | YouTube Integration | Best For |
+| Tool | YouTube integration | Key features | Best for |

-| Brand24 | YouTube mention tracking, sentiment analysis, topic and keyword detection, alerts, detecting anomalies, reporting | Monitors public YouTube mentions and comments, analyzes volume, reach sentiment, influencers, and likes count | Large teams, agencies, enterprises |
+Monitors public YouTube mentions and comments, analyzes volume, reach sentiment, influencers, and likes count |

-| Sprout Social | YouTube monitoring and comment management, social listening, sentiment analysis, reporting and dashboards | Monitors public YouTube mentions and comments via listening queries, tracks mention volume and sentiment | Marketing teams managing multiple social channels |
+Monitors public YouTube mentions and comments via listening queries, tracks mention volume and sentiment |

-| Brandwatch | Social listening, query building, YouTube sentiment analysis, topic clustering, competitive analysis | Monitors public YouTube videos and comments based on keywords, tracks mention volume and sentiment | Enterprises and agencies |
+Monitors public YouTube videos and comments based on keywords, tracks mention volume and sentiment |

 No matter which tool you pick, the process of creating the new YouTube social listening project looks similar:

-- Choose the relevant keywords to monitor – your brand name, YouTube channel name, competitors names, industry keywords, hashtags, etc.
+- Choose the relevant keywords to monitor – your brand name, YouTube channel name, competitors’ names, industry keywords, hashtags, etc.

 - Apply source filter – to see only YouTube mentions and data.
-Sometimes you can choose it directly, sometimes you need to use domain filter and input “youtube.com”
+Sometimes you can choose it directly, sometimes you need to use the domain filter and input “youtube.com”

 - Adjust the view – filter YouTube mentions by relevance or popularity to see the most important ones first